jgerstmayr/EXUDYN/docs/RST/RunASimpleExampleInPython.rst

    \ ``pip install exudyn --pre``\

 In some cases (e.g. for AppleM1), your pre-built binary will not work due to some incompatibilities.
-Then you need to build from source as described in the 'Build and install' sections,  :ref:`sec-install-installinstructions-buildwindows`\ .
+Then you need to build from source as described in the 'Build and install' sections, Section :ref:`sec-install-installinstructions-buildwindows`\ .

 .. _sec-install-installinstructions-wheel: